 The Reef Check Eco Diver certification includes instruction in a research technique widely recognized and used in Reef Check research programs in the Caribbean.
 Candidates for the Reef Check Eco Diver Training Program must be experienced and prove that experience by submitting copies of their most recent dive logs with their application.
 The program includes instruction on the REEFCHECK methodology.
 Participants will receive a ReefCheck EcoDiver Certification.
 Excellent buoyancy skills are necessary!
 Succesful completion of this course gets you the Reef Check Eco Diver Certification.

 Within a three day, two night period, you can get your Reef Check Eco Diver certification!
 Starting on Sunday afternoon and ending after lunch on Tuesday, this program includes two boat dives, all instruction including evenings, lunches, certification and overnight accommodations.
 Tanks and weights included.
 Cost $370 per person.
+Call for availability.

 Teacher Workshop EcoDiver

 Founded in 1996, Reef Check is a non profit organization dedicated to conservation of two ecosystems: tropical coral reefs and California rocky reefs.
 With headquarters in Los Angeles and volunteer teams in more than 90 countries and territories, Reef Check works to create partnerships among community volunteers, government agencies, businesses, universities and other non-profits.
 Reef Check goals are to: educate the public about the value of reef ecosystems and the current crisis affecting marine life; to create a global network of volunteer teams trained in Reef Check's scientific methods who regularly monitor and report on reef health; to facilitate collaboration that produces ecologically sound and economically sustainable solutions; and to stimulate local community action to protect remaining pristine reefs and rehabilitate damaged reefs worldwide.